lavanda888boy/FLFA/reports/Lab4.md

 }
 ```

 And the following piece of code describes how the combination of terminals inside of a production are being created.
-The binary number of length equal to the number of nullable in the production represents each distinct combination.
+The binary number of length equal to the number of a nullable in the production represents each distinct combination.

 ```
 ...